Running with your dog: the ultimate guide

 Keeping your dog on a lead is also considerate to those around you and other dog owners.
-Imagine being chased by a German Shepherd while on your morning stroll.
-Don’t be that guy.
+Imagine being chased by a German Shepherd while on your morning stroll, even if they don’t mean any harm – don’t be that guy.

 Just like us, dog’s must stay hydrated!
 Ensure to give your dog water before, during (if needed), and after your run.
 Dog’s sweat more than humans due to their fur coats, therefore, meaning they need more water.